The vision, progress and planning to create a truly liveable and thriving new urban destination.

 For the first 15 years, Robina Group was principally involved with large-scale subdivision.
-Its planning arm (which has also consulted to land owners around Australia and overseas) designed each of Robina’s new districts, creating landmark greenspace, vibrant streetscapes, city connectivity and pioneering new forms of residential community for which it won many awards.
+Its planning arm (which also consulted to land owners around Australia and overseas) designed each of Robina’s districts, creating landmark greenspace, vibrant streetscapes, city connectivity and pioneering new forms of residential community, for which it won many awards.

 Robina’s planning scheme was encapsulated in an Act of Parliament and Robina was given Principal Activity Centre status within the regional economic planning scheme.

-The Group kept delivery of Robina’s trademark greenspace in-house, growing all the tree and plant stock at its giant commercial nurseries, and maintaining a large landscaping and estates division which is still active today.
+The Group kept delivery of Robina’s trademark greenspace in-house, growing all trees and plant stock at its giant commercial nurseries, maintaining a large landscaping and estates division.

 In 1991, Robina Group engaged Robert Lamb Hart from New York to create the masterplan for Robina’s central business district, and two years later commissioned top Californian retail and entertainment architect John Jerde to design Robina Town Centre, the super-regional mall that would launch CBDRobina.

 The $360 million Robina Town Centre was developed by Robina Group in partnership with Commonwealth Funds Management.
-It was the largest retail and leisure development ever built in one stage in Australia and is now the second largest centre in Queensland.
-At the same time, Robina Group invested around $100 million in CBDRobina’s roads, waterways, greenspace and other infrastructure.
+It was the largest retail and leisure development ever built in one stage in Australia and is now one of the largest centres in Queensland.

 State Government also made massive infrastructure investments in Robina, building high volume highway interchanges, a large full-service hospital, and a heavy rail connection with Brisbane and Brisbane International Airport.

-Since the launch of CBDRobina, Robina Group has turned over in excess of $1.2 billion, delivering a range of innovative medium to high density residential, commercial and office developments in the precincts around Robina Town Centre.
+From the launch of CBDRobina to completion, Robina Group turned over in excess of $1.2 billion, delivering a range of innovative medium to high density residential, commercial and office developments.

 CBDRobina is now a thriving and vibrant city centre with a catchment of more than half a million people living within a 20-minute drive.

-Robina Group aims to develop buildings that strike a balance between form and function, representing a mix of architectural merit, human comfort and lifestyle or workstyle amenity (including pride of association), sustainability of materials usage and on-going operation, minimised impact on natural systems, efficiency of construction, and profitability.
+Robina Group developed buildings that strike a balance between form and function, representing a mix of architectural merit, human comfort and lifestyle or workstyle amenity (including pride of association), sustainability of materials usage and ongoing operation, minimised impact on natural systems, efficiency of construction, and profitability.